nina-ukhanova/technical-challenge/README.md

 ## 3. Added @Transactional to processPayment()
 - Ensures atomic operations - rollback if external system fails
 - Test: `PaymentServiceTransactionTest.testProcessPaymentTransactionRollback_WhenExternalSystemFails()`
-- Prevents orphaned PENDING payments when external system fails*
+- Prevents orphaned PENDING payments when external system fails

-## 4. Changed Amount from float to BigDecimal
+## 4. Changed Amount from int/float to BigDecimal
-- Fixes precision errors with financial calculations
+- Changed `amount` field from `float` to `BigDecimal` in `Payment` entity and  related DTO with scale of 4.
 - BigDecimal ensures exact decimal arithmetic (0.1 + 0.2 = 0.3, not 0.30000001)
+- Breaking change - clients must update JSON parsing to handle BigDecimal serialization.
+However, the issue is also that controller returns directly the entity (can expose internal entity structure to clients + schema changes can break API contracts)
+To fix that it is required to create a separate DTO as response.

 ## 5. Removed Unnecessary Response Object
 - Simplified ExternalSystemMock - removed unused object creation in sendPayment() method